apache/couchdb/share/doc/src/api/document/common.rst

         "rev": "1-917fa2381192822767f010b95b45325b"
     }

 .. http:delete:: /{db}/{docid}
   :synopsis: Deletes the document

-  Marks the specified document as deleted by adding a field _deleted with the value true.
+  Marks the specified document as deleted by adding a field ``_deleted`` with the value ``true``.
 Documents with this field will not be returned within requests anymore, but stay in the database.
-You must supply the current (latest) revision, either by using the ``rev`` parameter or by using the ``If-Match`` header to specify the revision.
+You must supply the current (latest) revision, either by using the ``rev`` parameter or by using the :header:`If-Match` header to specify the revision.

   .. seealso::
     :ref:`Retrieving Deleted Documents <api/doc/retrieving-deleted-documents>`

   .. note::
-    Note that deletion of a record increments the revision number.
-    The use of a revision for deletion of the record allows replication of the database to correctly track the deletion in synchronized copies.
+    CouchDB doesn't actually delete documents.
+The reason is the need to track them correctly during the replication process between databases to prevent accidental document recovery for any previous state.

   :param db: Database name
   :param docid: Document ID